Resources » How To Edit PDFs » How to Write on a PDF Using Your Computer

 You’ll then be taken to the PDF.Live online editor.
 Here, you’ll find several functions for editing, annotating, and protecting PDFs.
 Feel free to familiarize yourself with the editor before moving forward, as there are a lot of great features!

-To get started writing on a PDF, click the Annotate option at the top of the PDF.Live editor’s toolbar.
+To get started writing on a PDF, click the Draw option at the top of the PDF.Live editor’s toolbar.

 Here, you’ll be able to adjust the color, opacity, and stroke size of your free-hand tool.
-You can save 4 styles of pens here.
+You can also adjust the Opacity and Weight of your pen.

 Draw with multiple styles on the same PDF.

-To erase a drawing that you’ve made on your PDF, simply click the Eraser icon on the far left of the toolbar.
-Then, drag the eraser over the part of your drawing that you want to remove.
+To erase a drawing that you’ve made on your PDF, simply click the Erase button under the Draw toolbar.
+Then, click drag the eraser over the part of your drawing that you want to remove.

 With the PDF.Live editor you can also draw shapes on your PDFs!
 To do this, select the Shapes tab at the top of the toolbar.
 You’ll have the option to create rectangles, circles, and more.

-Similar to the free-hand tool, you can save 4 preset shapes with different styles.
 You can also erase your shapes using the same eraser tool.
-The shapes tool functions identically to the free-hand tool within the editor, with the main difference being the preset shape you’re creating versus free-hand drawing.
+The shapes tool functions identically to the free-hand tool within the editor, with the main difference being the preset shape you’re creating versus drawing “freehand”.

-The free-hand, free-hand highlight, and shape tools are just some of the many powerful functions that the PDF.Live online editor has for editing and marking up a document.
+The draw and shape tools are just some of the many powerful functions that the PDF.Live online editor has for editing and marking up a document.